-" An upgrade of ANZ's BCA

-Moody's could upgrade ANZNZ's BCA if its tangible common equity/risk-weighted assets ratio rises to and sustains above 14%.
-That said, we see limited upside to ANZNZ's BCA over the next 12 months given the weakening operating environment and the impact to asset quality.
+- " An upgrade of ANZ's BCA - " ANZNZ'S BCA could face positive pressure if the bank's Tangible Common Equity ratio is sustained above 14%.
+That said, we see limited upside to ANZNZ's BCA over the next 12 months given the lingering weakness in the economy and residual risks to asset quality.